Homeless Management Information System (HMIS)

 Full Privacy and Security Notice

 The Homeless Management Information System (HMIS) was developed to meet a data collection requirement made by the United States Congress and the Department of Housing and Urban Development (HUD).
 Congress passed this requirement in order to get a more accurate count of individuals who are homeless and to identify the need for and use of different services by those individuals and families.
 We are collecting statistical information on those who use our services and report this information to a central data collection system.
+The MO-503 Continuum of Care’s HMIS is referred to as a Community Information Sharing System (CISS).

 The policy of The Salvation Army is to provide equal opportunity and equal consideration to all peoples without regard to race, religion, ancestry, national origin, sexual orientation, color, creed, sex, age or physical disability.